| I am trying to complete

 motor accident is something which invention has brought in its train, and

+will it is to be feared persist.
 George Milne Harper's short and buoyant frame was well known in

 the Old Quadrangle, in the Union and in many debating societies some forty